-The NWAT, a subsidiary of the Northwest Oklahoma Alliance (NwOA), is an organization committed to the conservation, development and sensible management of water resources and supplies for all users in northwest Oklahoma.
+The NWAT, a sub-committee of the Northwest Oklahoma Alliance (NwOA), is committed to the conservation, development and sensible management of water resources and supplies for all users in northwest Oklahoma.
 The Team includes representatives of municipalities, agriculture organizations, rural water districts, industry and the energy sector who are responsible for creation and ongoing implementation of the NWAP.
 An overarching goal of the Team, as well as of the NWAP, is to ensure responsible water use consistent with regional economic development goals.
-The Team is chaired by Brent Kisling, Executive Director of the Enid Regional Development Alliance (ERDA), and advised by water consultants Duane Smith and Associates.
+The Team is chaired by Lisa Powell, Executive Director of the Enid Regional Development Alliance (ERDA), and advised by water consultants Duane Smith and Associates.
 NWAT receives additional technical supported from relevant state agencies—including the Oklahoma Water Resources Board (OWRB) and Department of Environmental Quality (ODEQ)—and other organizations with regional interests.

 Northwest Oklahoma Water Action Plan

 The NWAP, finalized in May 2015, features innovative yet feasible strategies to address both local and regional water issues and problems in the 10 counties comprising Northwest Oklahoma.
 In addition to specific recommendations developed by and vetted through members of the NWAP Steering Committee and Planning Team (subsequently reformed as the Northwest Oklahoma Water Action Team), the Plan also provides an assessment of current and future water supply/demand and relevant water issues to facilitate implementation.